 Untold is partnering with children’s book publishers, Scholastic, to publish a collection of stories and diary excerpts written by ‘Write Afghanistan’ writers over the past year.

 Formatted as a diary and aimed at readers aged eight and over, the book will feature extracts from real-life diaries, giving an insight into the experiences of Afghan women during and immediately after the fall of Kabul.
 Each “entry” will help to provide readers with a better understanding of life under Taliban rule and as a refugee.
 Every chapter includes diary excerpts and fact boxes including information on different aspects of life in Afghanistan, both before and after the current regime took over the country in August 2021.

-The children’s book will be published in June 2023.
+The children’s book will be published on 12 October 2023.